huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 ## Lab1 - Setting up Ansible (Local Version)

-The purpose of this lab is to setup your local environment with GNS3 and Ansible and to configure them so that your GNS3 network can communicate with your Ubuntu VM that is used as your Ansible server, allowing the deployment of Ansible playbook's to your GNS3 network.
+The purpose of this lab is to get your local envionment setup and working so that it can be expanded upon further in future labs.

 In order to achieve this the following will be covered in this lab